Lacrosse 101: A Beginner’s Guide To The Fast-Paced Sport

 Helmet

-Protecting your head is of utmost importance in lacrosse, and that's where a helmet comes in.
+Protecting your head is of utmost importance in lacrosse, and that's where a comes in.
 A lacrosse helmet is designed to provide maximum protection to the player's head and face.
-Look for a helmet that meets the safety standards set by the National Operating Committee on Standards for Equipment (NOCSAE) to ensure your safety on the field.
+Look for a helmet that meets the safety standards by the National Operating Committee on Standards for Athletic Equipment (NOCSAE) to ensure your safety on the field.

 Gloves